 Overseas ransomware gangs continue to prey on Jamaican entities

-“These are like any other criminal organisation… and they operate almost without any restriction.
-They [also] operate similarly to a physical gang in a community, with the same levels of leadership and segmentation,” Sterling informed.
+“These are like any other criminal organisation … and they operate almost without any restriction.
+They [also] operate similarly to a physical gang in a community, with the same levels of leadership and segmentation,” Colonel Sterling informed.

-Sterling pointed out that more than 10 ransomware gangs have been identified, to date.
+Sterling pointed out that, to date, more than 10 ransomware gangs have been identified.

 Consequently, he urges establishments, especially educational institutions, to take reasonable steps to safeguard their computer systems.

-Sterling noted that the education sector is most vulnerable to cyberattack, given the large volume of data that portfolio entities process.
+Sterling noted that the education sector is most vulnerable to cyberattacks, given the large volume of data that portfolio entities process.

 This call has been renewed in observance of National Cybersecurity Awareness Month, which is recognised annually in October.